Kitware/VTK/Documentation/release/9.4/delimited-text-reader-performances.md

 | --- | --- | --- | --- | --- |
 | master | 58.5 MB | 41.9 MB from `vtkStringArray` | 1,042,111 | 0.873 s |
 | this topic | 17.9 MB | 6.3 MB from `vtkBuffer` | 39,784 | 0.344 s |

-### Preview

-vtkDelimitedTextReader offers a `GetPreview` method to inspect the file content.
-During the `RequestInformation` pass, it reads the `PreviewNumberOfLines` first lines of the input file.
-By default, nothing is done and Preview is empty.

-This is useful to configure the reader options (like `XXXDelimiters` or `HaveHeaders`) before the `RequestData` pass.